-To simplify ODBC connection use, Connection Server supports ODBC Data Source Name (DSN)-less connection for databases that support it.
+To simplify the use of ODBC connection, Connection Server supports the ODBC Data Source Name (DSN)-less connection for databases that support it.
 When creating the connection in Information Design Tool, you can also enter the required parameters (host, port, …).
-This avoids you to define the DSN across all machines that access the database through this ODBC connection.
+Hence, you avoid defining the DSN across all machines that access the database through this ODBC connection.

 In Information Design Tool, when creating an ODBC connection for SAP HANA, Microsoft SQL Server, Microsoft Access, Microsoft Excel, Teradata, Oracle MySQL, PostgreSQL, Oracle databases or IBM Informix, you can select:

-- The Use existing data source radio button, to continue to define the DSN as in previous releases.
+- The Use existing data source radio button to continue defining the DSN as in previous releases.

 - Or the Use connection string option, and then provide parameters that depend on the selected databases (Driver, Host, Database, Service, Protocol…)